 This time the Chime card associated with the new account was sent to your mailing address instead of somewhere else where you wouldn’t have known about it.

 I wouldn’t count on that happening again, so it’s crucial for you to take action as soon as you can to keep your history and finances as safe as possible.

 The first thing you should do is contact Chime support to notify them of the issue.

 They’ll be able to help you close the fraudulent account and make sure that your information is safe.

 Related: Chime SpotMe Questions Answered

 Contacting Chime Support (What’s the Best Way)

-Getting a hold of someone at Chime bank over the phone is often nearly impossible.
+Getting a hold of someone at Chime over the phone is often nearly impossible.

-While Chime is actually a really good bank, it has its drawbacks like any bank or service and the lack of in-person customer service at times like these is often one of the main drawbacks.
+While Chime is a really good company, it has its drawbacks like any service, and the lack of in-person customer service at times like these is often one of the main drawbacks.